mouthwateringmedia/CultureMap-Multimedia/README.md

 CultureMap-Multimedia
 =====================

-Alternative Armstrong CMS App for embedding multimedia into site.
+Alternative Armstrong CMS app for embedding multimedia into site.